Scottish court says UK PM Johnson's suspension of parliament is unlawful | Devdiscourse

-Boris Johnson's decision to suspend the British parliament this week for five weeks was unlawful and should be annulled, Scotland's highest court of appeal ruled on Wednesday in an embarrassing setback for the prime minister.
+Boris Johnson's decision to suspend parliament for five weeks was unlawful and should be annulled, Scotland's highest court of appeal ruled on Wednesday in a damning verdict on the British prime minister's reasons for the shutdown.
 Parliament was prorogued - suspended - on Monday until Oct.
 14, a move opponents argued was designed to thwart their attempts to scrutinize his plans for leaving the European Union and allow him to push through a no-deal Brexit on Oct.
 31.

 "You cannot break the law with impunity, Boris Johnson," said Joanna Cherry, the Scottish National Party lawmaker who led the challenge.
 "We are calling for parliament to be recalled immediately," she told Sky News after the unanimous verdict by three judges at Scotland's Court of Session.
 Johnson's office said the government would appeal to the Supreme Court, the highest judicial body in the United Kingdom.
 It was not immediately clear what effect the ruling would have.

-"Any decision to accelerate the meeting of Parliament during prorogation is a matter for the government," a spokeswoman for the Speaker of the House of Commons told the BBC.
+A government official said Johnson believed parliament remained suspended pending a ruling by the Supreme Court.
 Johnson announced on Aug.
 28 that parliament would be prorogued, saying the government wanted the suspension so it could then launch a new legislative agenda.

 Opponents said the real reason was to shut down debate and challenges to his Brexit plans.
 The court was shown documents that showed Johnson was considering prorogation weeks before he formally asked Queen Elizabeth to suspend the legislature.
 "The UK government needs to bring forward a strong domestic legislative agenda," a government spokesman said in response to Wednesday's ruling.
 "Proroguing parliament is the legal and necessary way of delivering this."